Pain – What’s it all about?

 Seek immediate medical help for pain in the chest which may signal a heart attack or thrombosis; throbbing or cramping pain in the leg (particularly calf or thigh) which could indicate deep vein thrombosis (DVT); a very severe headache, which could indicate a brain bleed (haemorrhage) or any sharp internal pain which could for example be a ruptured appendix or an acute gall bladder issue.

-With headaches, always seek medical help if the headache is in a child under 12 years of age, a headache associated with clumsiness, unsteadiness, visual disturbances or vomiting, severe headache across the back of head or neck, frequent and persistent headaches of any type, a headache associated with injury, headache that is worse in the morning then improves.
+With headaches, always seek medical help if the headache is severe or persistent in a child under 12 years of age, a headache associated with clumsiness, unsteadiness, visual disturbances or vomiting, severe headache across the back of head or neck, frequent and persistent headaches of any type, a headache associated with injury, headache that is worse in the morning then improves.

 A fever is a temporary increase in body temperature and is often a sign of an illness.
 Fever can affect children and adults.